IEntin/ClientServer/docs/README.md

 Note that testbin is not using program options.
 Instead, it is using\
 defaults.

+The simplest test with a single client runs client and server in\
+the same project root directory from two terminals.
+In this case\
+a special client directory is not required.

 Script profile.sh runs profiling of server and both client types.\
 The usage is\
 './profile.sh' in the project root.
 Two directories for clients\
 should exist with necessary files and links.

-Script checkstuff.sh runs builds and tests application with both\
+Scripts longtests.sh and checkstuff.sh run builds and tests with both\
-g++ and clang++, with and without sanitizers.
-Run './checkstuff -h' to see usage.
+g++ and clang++, with and without sanitizers.\
+'./longtests.sh -h' and 'scripts/checkstuff -h' show details.

 We run memory and thread sanitizer and performance profiling for every commit.\
 Warnings are considered failures.

 =======
-### Fast Lockless Linux Client-Server with TCP and FIFO clients, compression and encryption
+# Fast Lockless Linux Client-Server with TCP and FIFO clients, compression and encryption

 Using both bidirectional named pipes and tcp.\
 Lockless: except infrequent queue operations.\